Estimation of deuteron binding energy with renormalization group-based effective interactions using the variational quantum eigensolver: Conclusion

-This work is a first step in the program of carrying out ab-initio nuclear structure computation on quantum computing platforms using realistic renormalization group based interactions as inputs.
-Several open questions remain.
-Extensions to many-body systems such as the triton, $\alpha$-nucleus etc., are still to be carried out.
-However, it is encouraging to see that the RG approach to building effective interactions brought in to the advantage of nuclear many body calculations, is useful for quantum computing platforms as well.
+Our work is a first step in the program for carrying out nuclear structure computations on quantum computing platforms using realistic SRG based interactions as inputs.
+It is encouraging that the SRG approach to building effective interactions, which has been employed extensively in the literature for nuclear many-body calculations, is useful in quantum computing as well.